 Initializing experiment

-Using the micromanipulators, camera and software (Figure 7) measur sarcomere length.
+Using the micromanipulators, camera and system controller software (Figure 7A, see Table of Materials) to measure sarcomere length.
 Move the piezo and/or force probe to set the initial sarcomere length of the myofibril to 2.5 µm.
 NOTE: A sarcomere length of 2.5 µm ensures optimal overlap between myosin heads and actin.

-Measure myofibril dimensions: Using the vessel function of measure length and widthFigure 7 NOTE: When rotating the camera, it may tilt horizontally and/or vertically.
-To check the alignment of the camera, a spirit level can be used to verify that the camera is rotated, and not tilted (as demonstrated in the ideo).
+Measure myofibril dimensions: Using the vessel function of the system controller software measure length and width (Figure 7B, C; demonstrated in the Video): NOTE: When rotating the camera, it may tilt horizontally and/or vertically.
+To check the alignment of the camera, a spirit level can be used to verify that the camera is rotated, and not tilted (as demonstrated in the Video).

-Figure 2
+Position the myofibril in the center of the video image using the microscope stage.

+Draw a square from one side of the myofibril to the other side of the myofibril.
+For the length, make sure you include the dark edge of the glue droplets (Figure 2A) in the square since the image processing is based on contrast.

+Start recording the data in the system controller software (see Table of Materials) by pressing ‘Start’ and after 5 seconds pause the system controller software data recording by pressing the ‘pause’ button.
+The length is now recorded in the data.

+For the width you first rotate the camera (see Table of Materials) 90 ˚ and then use the contrast of the edge of the myofibril itself.

+Start recording the data in the system controller software (see Table of Materials) by pressing ‘Start’ and after 5 seconds pause the system controller software data recording by pressing the ‘pause’ button.
+The width is now recorded in the data.

 If active tension of the myofibril needs to be determined, the perfusion setup needs to be used.
 If so, continue to step 3.2.
 If only passive tension will be determined, skip step 3.2.-4.1.3.7. and continue at step 4.2.